Fairhaven Christmas Eve

 Mr. Pickwinkle's assistant, Marla, could not keep the windows clean, for every child in Fairhaven pressed their fingers and noses on the glass!

-I hope this whets your appetite for some more of the story, because it's just getting started.
+I hope this whets your appetite for some more of the story, because it's just getting started!
+I love this little scene that takes place a bit later on.

 Mr. Pickwinkle was surveying his wonderful toy shop with a critical eye.